Preface

 - Individuals: Analyzes individual technological utilization and their capacity to engage in the networked economy.

 - Governments: Probes into government ICT investments and deployments to cater to the wider populace.
+Recent updates to the model also include measurements of the government’s Data Capabilities.

 Governance